Bisio History, Family Crest & Coats of Arms

 Bisio Settlers in United States in the 20th Century

-- Antonio Bisio, aged 42, who emigrated to the United States from Silvano, Italy, in 1910
+- Antonio Bisio, aged 42, who immigrated to the United States from Silvano, Italy, in 1910

-- Carlo Nicola Bisio, aged 35, who emigrated to the United States from Vionola B., Italy, in 1910
+- Carlo Nicola Bisio, aged 35, who immigrated to the United States from Vionola B., Italy, in 1910

-- Anastasia Ferrarotti Bisio, aged 34, who emigrated to the United States from Cantalupo, Italy, in 1911
+- Anastasia Ferrarotti Bisio, aged 34, who immigrated to the United States from Cantalupo, Italy, in 1911

 - Angelo Bisio, aged 42, who landed in America from Lerma, Italy, in 1911

 - Antonio Bisio, aged 19, who landed in America from Silvano, d'Orba, Italy, in 1912